vaibhavmishra1/atomicmath/README.md

 For each seed question, the extractor writes 2-3 self-contained hinge notes.

-A hinge note should explain:
+Each hinge note explains:

 - what concept or trick is being tested;
 - why students are likely to fail there;
 - what triggers the hinge;
 - what the hinge resolves in the solution;
-- how the idea could be pushed toward the edge of solvability;
+- how the idea can be pushed toward the edge of solvability;
 - what mutations would become artificial or boring.

-The hinge is not the thing being directly mutated.
-It is the guardrail that keeps the new problem mathematically related to the seed.
+A hinge is not the object being directly mutated.
+It is the guardrail that keeps the new problem mathematically aligned with the seed.

 ## Generation

-Generation is a single LLM call that performs both planning and problem writing.
+Generation is a single LLM call that performs both transformation planning and problem writing.

 The model receives: